Robust tests for equality of regression curves based on characteristic functions: Introduction

-The aim of this paper is to propose a class of tests for $H_0$ versus $H_1$ in \eqref{eq:H0} which combines the ideas of robust smoothing with those given in Pardo--Fern\'andez \textsl{et al.} (2015) to obtain a procedure detecting root$-n$ alternatives without requiring second moments.
+The aim of this paper is to propose a class of tests for $H_0$ versus $H_1$ in \eqref{eq:H0} which combines the ideas of robust smoothing with those given in \citet{Pardo:etal:2015} to obtain a procedure detecting root$-n$ alternatives without requiring first moments to the errors.
 In Section \ref{sec:prelim}, we remind the definition of the robust estimators.
 The test statistics is introduced in Section \ref{sec:test}, where its asymptotic behaviour under the null hypothesis and contiguous alternatives is also studied.
 We present the results of a Monte Carlo study in Section \ref{sec:monte} and an illustration to a real data set in Section \ref{sec:datos}.
-Some final comments are provided in Section \ref{sec:conclusiones}.
-The Appendix contains the proofs of our asymptotic results.
+Final comments are provided in Section \ref{sec:conclusiones}.
+All proofs are relegated to the Appendix.